gfrid/aws-cleanup-groups-and-users/README.md

 - Removes user policies
 - Removes user

+how its done
+ - Using default profile of transit account
+ - Using a transit account to assume role to each of the target accounts in JSON

 Script uses a JSON file with AWS Account numbers as bellow, you can modify it and build other logic if needed.

 {